tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for Cloudwatch

-Create a dashboard called “sentiment-dashboard-your-name”
+Create a dashboard called 'sentiment-dashboard-userxxx'

 Choose Line in the widget